 An exercise for the reader - many textbooks describe Dekker's and Peterson's algorithms for mutual exclusion, which use normal memory load and store instructions to provide mutual exclusion.
 Try implementing Peterson's algorithm as described in Wikipedia, with two threads each looping N times, each time (a) entering the critical section, (b) incrementing a counter, and (c) leaving the critical section.
-For large N (e.g. 10^7) does the counter always get incremented 2N times?
+For large N (e.g. 107) does the counter always get incremented 2N times?
 Why not? (feel free to ask in class if you don't find the answer)

-There are a number of specialized CPU instructions which are typically provided to implement mutual exclusion; we will consider one of them, the atomic SWAP instruction4:
+cally provided to implement mutual exclusion; we will consider one of them, the atomic SWAP instruction4: